csabakecskemeti/llm_predictive_router_package/README.md

     verbose=True
 )

-# this will escalate the model as we getting into specific domain details
+# this will escalate the model -> router to "large_llm" as we getting into specific domain details
 response, context, selected_model = router.chat(
     "Get into the details of his matabolism, especially interested the detailed role of the liver", curr_ctx=context,